kentaroy47/youtube-stream-downloader/readme.md

+# What is this?
-Use this to download YoutubeLiveVideo.
+Use Python to download YoutubeLiveVideo, FOREEVER!!!!!

+# How?
 We also use apscheduler, so it will download the video every hour.

 Python3.5 required.

+# What should I do?
 change the url in the downloader.py to the video you want.

+# Requirements?
+Usage?
 you need apscheduler and streamlink:

 ```